Never mind what clothing to wear to the office. Things get really tricky when it comes to the big decision about the

 Dior Homme has top notes that are floral and invigorating.
 Lavender, sage, and bergamot entice the senses while base notes of vetiver, patchouli, and leather are comforting and woodsy.

-In the middle of all of everything, you will notice notes of iris, amber, and cacao which provide the perfect balance of floral musk.
+In the middle of everything, you will notice notes of iris, amber, and cacao which provide the perfect balance of floral musk.

 When wearing this I feel enveloped in the casual charm of this timeless white dress shirt scent.
 It’s simple yet elegant, making it a great all-around fragrance for both casual and professional settings.

 The aromatic green fragrance of bright rosemary, star, sweet anise, and bergamot wake up your senses while middle notes of delicate lavender, spicy clove, geranium, and energetic coumarin bed them back down.

 Base notes of complex patchouli, earthy guaiac wood, sensual vetiver, and natural oakmoss provide a woodsy and pleasing all-day tranquility.
 A clean and classic scent, bitter and dry notes are balanced by the softness of a floral bouquet.